toniwidmo/enigmagick/README.md

 * Fully theme-able.
 Web admins can theme the tool to match their websites.
 * All menu items can be disabled.
 Activate only the features you need.
 * Install as many custom texts as you require
-* Define meta information about the texts
+* Optionally define meta information about the texts
+* Set the default page

 Attribution
 -----------